pipewarp/platform/README.md

 ### ❗ Alpha Software (v0.1.0-alpha.4)

 Pipewarp is in an early alpha stage and still taking shape.
-Some things work - mostly - but APIs and behaviors will change as development eveolves.
+Some things work - mostly - but APIs and behaviors will change as development evolves.
 Expect rough edges and breaking changes for now.

 ## Overview

 Pipewarp is an event driven workflow engine built for flexibility and composibility.
 It's designed to run locally first, as a single process, and aims to make orchestrating complex systems, especially AI driven ones, feel simple, transparent, and powerful.
-Instead of enforcing rigid rules, Pipewarp's goal is to make things possible: to connect tools, services, and data streams in whatever way fits your system.
+Instead of enforcing rigid rules, Pipewarp's goal is to make things possible: to connect tools, services, and data streams in whatever way fits your use case.

 Under the hood, Pipewarp treats streaming as a first-class citizen.
-Also, every component, from queues to workers, communicates through events, supporting modular components with swappable infrastructure.
+Also, every component, from queues to workers, communicates through events, allowing generic components with swappable infrastructure.
 The architecture is modular and extensible, supporting everything from lightweight in-memory execution to distributed setups.
 Built-in observability is a core goal, with plans for integrated dashboard and support for external monitoring tools, making it easy to understand what your flows are doing at every stage.

 ## Quickstart